vScope logo

 10. Get vScope!

 If you’re already following most of these tips, congratulations!
 Your active directory is better than most out there, and if you’re not don’t worry, vScope is here to help!
-Combine the power of vScope’s Inventory & Reporting with the Active Directory Documentation Pack and you’ll get a detailed overview of your Active Directory right away!
+Combine the power of vScope’s Asset Discovery with the Active Directory Documentation Pack and you’ll get a detailed overview of your Active Directory right away!
 With vScope its easier than ever to get the information you need ,when you need it.

 If you are more interested in optimizing and improving the security of your Active Directory, the Optimization or Security pack might be more suitable for you.
 The Active Directory Security pack is filled with analyses that help you improve the overall security of your AD, while the Optimization pack analyses help you streamline and clean up your AD.